 What do I do?

-- Make sure your custom url (www.yourcustomurl.com) is correct by visiting your account page.
-If it is not correct, please contact IndieMade support and tell us which URL you are using.
+- Make sure your custom url (yourcustomurl.com) is correct by visiting your account page.
+If it is not correct, change it using the "Edit site details" link.

 - Add a CNAME with your DNS host (this is usually your domain registrar), using that host's control panel.
 The CNAME record is for www to yourwebsitenamegoeshere.indiemade.com.

-- Wait.
+- Wait patiently.
 It normally takes no more than an hour, but it can take a few days for the new domain mapping to propagate out.
 In the meantime you can continue to use your normal site URL, yourwebsitenamegoeshere.indiemade.com.

 How Do I Know if it Worked?

-Close out all your browsers and open them again, to make sure you're starting from scratch.
+If your account pages don't have the warning message This custom URL is not configured properly but it's still not working for you, close out all your browsers and open them again, to make sure you're starting from scratch.
 Type yourcustomurl.com into the browser's location bar and push enter.
-The text should be replaced with www.yourcustomurl.com, and as you click around your site, the name of the page you're looking at should appear in the location bar.
+The text should be replaced with www. yourcustomurl.com, and as you click around your site, the name of the page you're looking at should appear in the location bar.

 Help I'm Stuck!